jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 #### TUTC08

-**Observation: A static field is mutable or non-final.:** Multiple threads typically access static fields.
+**Observation: A static field is mutable or non-final.**
+**Problem:** Multiple threads typically access static fields.
 Unguarded assignment to a mutable or non-final static field is thread-unsafe and may cause corruption or visibility problems.
 To make this thread-safe, that is, guard the field e.g. with synchronized methods, may cause contention.

 The next examples show non-final fields: